 In order to find out which courses you should take during your exchange semester (level and dicipline), you can look in the curriculum for your programme.
-You need to search for the curriculum of your programme on the website.
+You need to search for the curriculum of your programme on the student web.
 Be sure to find your programme with your starting year.

 Pre-approval of choice of courses abroad

 1. Pre-approval of your choice of courses abroad is recommended to be done before your departure.
 You can find the instructions on Intapps by clicking the category "course selection".
 This is done in order to make sure that you will be able to count the courses you take during your studies abroad towards your degree here at Jönköping International Business School.